 2. Signal Private Messenger

-End-to-end encryption is now somewhat of a default standard across messaging apps with the likes of WhatsApp and LINE catching on.
-But privacy enthusiasts can do better than WhatsApp; it’s owned by the data-hungry leviathan Facebook and rumors of a backdoor continue to persist.
+End-to-end encryption is now somewhat of a default standard across messaging apps, with the likes of WhatsApp and LINE catching on.
+But privacy enthusiasts can do better than WhatsApp since it’s owned by the data-hungry leviathan Facebook, and rumors of a backdoor continue to persist.

 In addition to using peer-reviewed cryptographic protocols, Signal keeps your information safe by storing no logs.
 There’s no retention of metadata, such as lists of members, group icons, or names.
 These are all examples of data that may be tracked by other messaging apps.

 Millennials might tend to forget that their smartphones actually double up as phones, too, where voice calls are initiated over wireless telecommunication networks and not just WhatsApp.
 Having said that, it’s a pain when you hand out your phone number to a sales rep and are then inundated with sales calls.

 Hushed enables you to create burner (temporary) phone numbers, so your real one remains hidden.
 It’s perfect for when you’re posting an advertisement on Craigslist or filling out a web form.
 It can also be handy for creating alternate caller IDs, managing multiple lines for personal and business use, and eliminating the need to carry a second phone.

 Google is an incredible tool, and without it we’d surely be worse off, but it does collect a staggering amount of personal data.
 That’s what allows it to deliver those pesky targeted advertisements every time we visit a website or track our daily commute for better travel recommendations.
 Of course, some of Google’s policies are downright invasive, and many users sign up without understanding that they’re pretty much agreeing to constant monitoring of their digital footprints.